andreealalaaaa/ATAD/README.md

    Calls the diagonalDifference function to calculate the result.
    The result is written to a file using the OUTPUT_PATH environment variable.

-6. Plus Minus problem - Easy - 0.5 points
+6. Plus Minus problem - Easy - 0.5 points - plusMinus.rs
    https://www.hackerrank.com/challenges/plus-minus/problem?isFullScreen=true
    plusMinus Function:
    Accepts a reference to an array (arr) containing integers.